Cyclop2K/remotesc/README.md

-Anonymously(using NIPE) and Automatically Connect and Execute Commands on the Remote Server via SSH commands - *whois*nmap will run automatically after connecting to remote server via ssh
+Anonymously(using NIPE) and Automatically Connect and Execute Commands on the Remote Server via SSH

+commands - whois       nmap will run automatically after connecting to remote server via ssh

 log file and nmap+whois files will be saved on machine

-example>
+example of the script running >